Tavlor/blackboard-duster/README.md

 ```bash
 python blackboard-duster.py "www.myschool.edu/blackboard" --delay 2
 ```

+### "The cookie notice never goes away!"
+This actually isn't a problem, just an irritation.
+Because the script uses URLs to navagate, it never needs to click on anything (except the cookie notice).
+The entire page is accessible to Selenium even if it can't _click_ on anything.

 ### "The script says there are no courses, but I can see them on the home page!"
 Your course list might be using a different css tag, and you will need to change the [css selector](https://saucelabs.com/resources/articles/selenium-tips-css-selectors) in the code.
 The `get_courses_info()` function looks for the course list; replace every instance of `div#div_25_1` (there are 2) with your list's selector.
 Both [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector) and [Chrome](https://developers.google.com/web/tools/chrome-devtools/) have built in page inspectors.
 Highlight __this__ element: